skippyr/libtdk/DOCS.md

 ## ❡ About

-This documentation will abroad:

-- An explanation over its usage, limitations and namespace.
-- An overview of certain topics related to terminal manipulation and show how to use the library components to handle them.
-Some examples will be given so you can test them in your development environment.
+This document will give you an overview about certain topics related to terminal manipulation, showing you how to use this library to handle them, and it will also include the documentation of each of its components.
-- A more specific explain over each component of the library, providing examples and remarks over their usages.

-To access each section more easily, remember to use the GitHub table of contents feature available at the top right corner of the website.
+The recommended way of reading it is directly on GitHub.
+That way as you will be able to use its table of contents feature available at the top right corner of the website to access each section more easily.

 ## ❡ Usage Limitation